-All students meeting graduation requirements (including senior seminar attendance and approved student credential portfolio) by semester's end must complete an application for graduation and submit it to the Registrar's Office by the designated deadline.
-Any applications submitted after this date will be subject to a \$150 late application processing fee.
-The College may not be able to accommodate those students who fail to apply on time as graduation orders must be placed well in advance.
+Any application submitted after this date will be subject to a \$150.00 application processing fee.
+The College is not responsible for those students who fail to apply by the deadline since graduation orders must be placed well in advance.
 Students who meet requirements but do not apply for graduation will not be listed in the graduation roster nor will completion of degree be indicated on the student transcript.
-No diploma will be ordered for students who do not apply for graduation nor will their transcript indicate conferral of a diploma.
+No diploma will be ordered for students who do not apply for graduation.
+Students who are short of curriculum requirements by more than three credits will not participate in commencement.